sws-computersysteme/azure-ai-travel-agents/README.md

 ## Advanced Setup

-To run the application in a more advanced local setup or deploy to Azure, please refer to the [Advanced Setup](docs/advanced-setup.md) documentation.
+To run the application in a more advanced local setup or deploy to Azure, please refer to the troubleshooting guide in the [Advanced Setup](docs/advanced-setup.md) documentation.
 This includes setting up the Azure Container Apps environment, using local LLM providers, configuring the services, and deploying the application to Azure.

 ## Join the Community